 These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
 Legitimate science follows the scientific method, is unbiased and does not use emotional words.
 These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
 Some sources in this category may have a slight political bias, but adhere to scientific principles.
 See all Pro-Science sources.

-Notes: The Encyclopædia Britannica is a general knowledge English-language encyclopaedia.
+Founded in 1768, The Encyclopedia Britannica is a general knowledge English-language encyclopedia.
 It is written by about 100 full-time editors and more than 4,000 contributors, who have included 110 Nobel Prize winners and five American presidents.
 The 2010 version of the 15th edition, which spans 32 volumes and 32,640 pages, was the last printed edition; digital content and distribution has continued since then.

 In review, Encyclopedia Britannica provides an enormous amount of information covering history, science, technology and more.
 The website is set up with a search bar at the top of the screen so that you can search the topic you are interested in.
 The homepage also features articles that display minimal bias such as this: Do Plants Feel Pain?.
 This article is properly sourced and in case you are interested, plants do not feel pain because they do not have pain receptors.
 Thanks Britannica!